Kurtz1993/ng-seed/README.md

+# ng-seed
+An opinionated base architechture for Angular projects.

 ## Recommended editor and extensions

 For better experience developing Angular applications, use [Visual Studio Code](https://code.visualstudio.com) and install the following extensions: